-DISTANCE TO CONNECTION

-The ideal is always to use the shortest possible hose for the test being carried out.
+- Distance to Connection The ideal is always to use the shortest possible hose for the test being carried out.
 The longer the run, the greater volume of pressure medium in the test hose, and the higher likelihood of instability.
-Limitation of the ability to generate sufficient test pressure may also occur-this is particularly true of gas pressure medium that compresses fairly easily.

-TEST SITE CONDITIONS

-Conditions at the site could affect the ability to achieve a safe and practical test.
-For example if the hose gets kinked, bent, damaged, or is exposed to heat.

-PRESSURE MEDIUM

-The hose must be compatible with the pressure medium.
-For example, Skydrol is a commonly used hydraulic fluid in the aerospace industry, and is not recommended for use with many synthetic materials.

-PRESSURE SOURCE LIMITATIONS

-Due to the limitation on how much volume of medium the pressure source can output it's possible that you may not be able to generate a high enough test pressure to calibrate the DUT.
+Limiting of the ability to generate enough test pressure may also occur, this is particularly true of gas pressure medium that compresses fairly easily. - Test Site Conditions Conditions at the site could affect the ability to achieve a safe and practical test.
+For example if the hose gets kinked, bent, damaged, or is exposed to heat. - Pressure Medium The hose must be compatible with the medium being used to generate the test pressure.
+For example Skydrol is a commonly hydraulic fluid used in the aerospace industry, and is not recommended for use with many synthetic materials. - Pressure Source Limitations Due to the limitation on how much volume of medium the pressure source can generate it's possible that your pressure source may not be able to generate a high enough test pressure to calibrate the DUT. - Pressure Range Select a hose that's designed to function correctly within the operating range of the pressure to be applied.

-PRESSURE RANGE

-Select a hose that's designed to function correctly within the operating range of the pressure to be applied.

-a a a a

-Types Of Test Hoses Available
+TYPES OF TEST HOSES AVAILABLE

-There are many different types of hoses available for calibration and test type applications, the two most common categories to consider are:
+There are many different hose available for calibration and test type applications, the two most common categories to consider are: